TheProdigyLeague/Code.exe/Methodology and Resources/Linux - Privilege Escalation.md

 ## Tools

-There are many scripts that you can execute on a linux machine which automatically enumerate sytem information, processes, and files to locate privilege escelation vectors.
+There are many scripts that you can execute on a linux machine which automatically enumerates sytem information, processes, and files to locate privilege escalation vectors.
 Here are a few:

 - [LinPEAS - Linux Privilege Escalation Awesome Script](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)